Understanding Executive Function: What It Is and Why It Matters

 Embodied Aspects of Task Management

 Your relationship with tasks and task systems is deeply embodied and affected by your physical and emotional condition.
-Any changes to your physical and emotional condition may significantly impact your effectiveness.
+Any changes to your physical and emotional condition may significantly impact your productivity effectiveness.
 Accordingly, it only makes sense for you to pay close attention to your physical and emotional state.

 Physical Reactions to Backlogs